Security-Onion-Solutions/securityonion-docs/performance.rst

 CPU Affinity/Pinning
 --------------------

-For best performance, CPU intensive processes like Bro and Suricata should be pinned to specific CPUs.
+For best performance, CPU intensive processes like Zeek and Suricata should be pinned to specific CPUs.

-| For Bro, use the ``pin_cpus`` setting in ``/opt/bro/etc/node.cfg``:
+| For Zeek, use the ``pin_cpus`` setting in ``/opt/bro/etc/node.cfg``:
 | https://docs.zeek.org/en/stable/configuration/#using-pf-ring

 | For Suricata, use the affinity settings in ``suricata.yaml``: